General, Debugging, Options Dialog Box

 Causes the Call Stack window to roll back the call stack to the point before the unhandled exception occurred.

-When this feature is enabled, the debugger displays and steps into user code ("My Code") only, ignoring system code and other code that is optimized or that does not have debugging symbols.
-See How to: Step Into Just My Code.
+The debugger displays and steps into user code ("My Code") only, ignoring system code and other code that is optimized or that does not have debugging symbols.

 - Show all members for non-user objects in variables windows (Visual Basic only)